310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors.md

 {% bubble Jun awkward %}
 Ahh, sorry ‘bout that.
 I felt overwhelmed by the size of this venue…

-Like, woah, we’re gonna have an individual contest here…
+Like, woah, we’re gonna have an individual competition here…
 {% endbubble %}

 {% bubble Hiyori smile %}